2b Fledex: How to define LEDs

 Merging LED sequences

-Quite commonly there comes up the need to define an LED sequence as a combination of serveral sequences.
+It is quite commonly that you want to define an LED sequence as a combination of serveral other sequences.
 This can easily be done by passing Leds

 leds_sub =